| Creating and Editing Assignments / Configuring Assignment Submissions, Randomization, and Display |

 When you use assignment randomization, different questions with the same randomization parameters are provided the same randomized values.
 For example, if both questions 2 and 3 included a random number between 1 and 10, the randomized number that is used would be the same for both questions.

-Require new question or assignment randomization after every N submissions can only be set when the assignment's Submitting Answers setting is set to Questions or Assignment.
+- Require new randomization can be set only if Submitting Answers setting is set to Questions or Assignment.

 To help your students gauge their progress on the assignment, you can display all questions at once; or, you can display questions one at a time to help your students focus on each question individually.
 If you require submission of the entire assignment, you must display all questions at once.